eXcal1bur589/eXcal1bur589.github.io/TryHackMe/hosts/wreath/wreath.md

 ## Agents

 The stager was able to connect back to the listener, and create an agent.
-An agent is simply a compromised machine that we can now use PowerShell Empire to manage:
+An agent is simply a compromised machine that you can now use PowerShell Empire to manage:

 ![Web Server Agent](images/empire-webserver-agent.png)